The key stages in buying a property are:

 Signing the final deeds

+Prior to the signing, the Notaire will send you a complete breakdown of costs and a balance that needs to be paid.
+This must clear into the Notaire’s account by the day of the signing.
 You must be present, or have signed over power of attorney to your Notaire, for the day the deeds are signed.
 All copies of the keys will be handed over as soon as the papers are signed.
 If you are not present you can nominate your estate agent to look after them until you next return.
-On this day the apartment must be empty: both of anyone living there or any furniture both parties have not agreed should be left there.
+On this day the apartment must be empty: both of anyone living there and any furniture both parties have not agreed should be left there.
 Any included cellar must also be empty.
 If there is still a tenant then the Notaire can impose hefty fines on the seller.
 If it is not cleaned out then the Notaire will withhold a sum of money from the seller to ensure it does get cleaned correctly.

 Transfer of utilities